Vantiq/vantiq-extension-sources/camelAssemblies/README.md

     Component(s).
   * The configuration may include configuration information (such as credentials, type of interaction) generated from Vantiq assembly configuration parameters.
-  * The Vantiq source is the in the package matching the assembly name with the name of the kamelet as the suffix `_source`.
+  * The Vantiq source is the in the package matching the assembly name, and name consisting of the base name with the suffix
+    `_source`.
 * Vantiq Service -- this is the Vantiq item with which Vail code interacts.
   * The service interacts with the Vantiq source to move information to/from the Vantiq system.
-  * The service is in the package matching the assembly name, and named with the kamelet name with the suffix `_service`.
+  * The service is in the package matching the assembly name, and named with the base name with the suffix `_service`.
 For example, `com.vantiq.extsrc.camel.kamelets.v3_21_0.aws_sns_sink.aws_sns_sink_service`.
-  * Each service is defined with an _inbound_ or _outbound_ event named with the kamelet name with the suffix `_serviceEvent`.
+  * Each service is defined with an _inbound_ or _outbound_ event named with the base name with the suffix `_serviceEvent`.
 Continuing the example above, `aws_sns_sink_serviceEvent` (so the full service event name is `com.vantiq.extsrc.camel.kamelets.v3_21_0.aws_sns_sink.aws_sns_sink_service/aws_sns_sink_serviceEvent`).
 * Vantiq Rule -- this is the Vantiq component which marshals events between the Vantiq source and Vantiq service.